lucapette/website/content/writing/my-programming-principles.md

 [principle](https://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast) often
 attributed to [Kent Beck](https://twitter.com/KentBeck).
-It's almost the same idea but the dynamics are a little different: there's obviously more freedom of movement if you're writing a new system.
+It's almost the same idea but the dynamics are a little different: there's obviously more freedom of movement when writing a new system.
 That freedom is often detrimental to making small changes.
-Often you can't change a few lines, you need to write a whole bunch of code across multiple files to even see your little prototype work.
+Often I can't change a few lines, you need to write a whole lot of code across multiple files to even see my little prototype work.
 It's the nature of the business of writing code from scratch.
-It's a mental model and a workflow to help you stay focused and be productive.
-Here's the idea:
+So here's the idea:

-- Make it work: you REPL your way through code to figure out if what you put together works.
-You don't overthink it.
+- Make it work: I REPL my way through code to figure out if what I put together works.
+I don't overthink it.
 It doesn't matter the naming isn't good yet.
-It's OK you know the code isn't production ready.
-You can get away without dealing with corner cases, failure modes, error codes from that third party API.
-You notes things down, leave TODOs for tomorrow's you.
-That's a deliberate choice.
-Your goal is to get your code together so that it works.
+It's OK, I know the code isn't production ready.
+Right now, I can get away without dealing with corner cases, failure modes, error codes from that third party API.
+I note things down, leave TODOs for tomorrow's Luca.
+It's a deliberate
-  You don't have to make it good.
-You don't have to ship it to production in a minute.
+  choice: my goal is to get the code together so that it works.
+I don't have to make it good.
+I don't have to ship it to production in a minute.
+I don't have a production system yet.
-- Make it good: you go through the notes and comments you left for yourself when you made it work.
-One by one you tick things off.
-You step back a little, evaluate the design of a new system.
-You're making it good.
-You want to get down to the little details, you need to be happy with the design of the system.
-The way the code is organized.
-You care about everything but speed.
-  You're not trying to write slow code by design (that wouldn't help) but you're also not trying to squeeze every millisecond off your code.
+- Make it good: I go through the notes and comments I left for yourself when I made it work.
+One by one I tick things off.
+I step back a little, evaluate the design of a new system.
+Now Iam making it good: I want to get down to the little details, I need to be happy with the overall design.
+The way the code is organized has to make sense.
+I care just about everything but speed.
+I am not trying to write slow code by design (that wouldn't help and is probably harder than it sounds) but I am also not trying to squeeze every millisecond off of it.
-- Make it fast: it's time to put your code to benchmark.
+- Make it fast: it's time benchmark the cod.
 Now, to be fair, this isn't always a required step.
-Often enough, code that works and you don't hate is quite good already.
+Often enough, code that works and I don't completely hate is quite good already.
 On the other side of the spectrum, the are situations in which code needs to be really fast.
-In a way, all I said in the previous two points still applies in this scenario.
-What changes is your definition of working.
-You incorporate speed into it and design your "REPL experience" to always tell you about how your code is performing.
-Either way, when you're at this step the process is simpler than most people want to make it.
-The most basic workflow goes really far: profile your code, find the slowest bit, make it faster, repeat until you're happy.
+In a way, all I said in the previous two points still applies.
+What changes is the definition of working.
+I incorporate speed into it and design my "REPL experience" to always tell me about how fast the code is.
+Either way, when I am at this step the most basic workflow goes really far: profile the code, find the slowest bit, make it faster, repeat until Iam happy.

-I have lived by this principle all my career as I have been lucky enough to run into it very early.
-Over the years, this principle was one of the driving force guiding me to my next programming language.
-Nowadays, I have a number of reasons to enjoy working exclusively with statically typed languages, probably enough reasons to write an article about it (interested?
+Over the years, this principle has been a major factor guiding me to my next programming languages.
+A concrete example:  nowadays, I have a number of reasons to enjoy working exclusively with statically typed languages, probably enough reasons to write an article about it (interested?
 Please, let me know!).
-One critical reason is this principle.
 The ergonomics of statically typed languages allow me a much more relaxed approach to the make it work phase.
-I don't need to care too much about how the code is organised or its naming.
-Modern IDEs are so good at refactoring code that I can do a big chunk of the make it good part in seconds.
-It's somewhat paradoxical: I often chose languages like Ruby because of the supposed productivity gains only to realise I got stuck in early stages of a new project because of the fear of needing too much time to refactor things.
+I really don't need to care too much about how the code is organised or its naming.
+Modern IDEs are so good at refactoring code that I can do a big chunk of the make it good part literally in seconds.
+Looking back on this, it feels somewhat paradoxical: I often chose languages like Ruby because of the supposed productivity gains only to realise I got stuck in early stages of a new project because of the fear of needing too much time to refactor things.

 ## General principles